tatumio/tatum-php/docs/Api/BNBBeaconChainApi.md

 Broadcast signed BNB transaction

-<h4>5 credits per API call.</h4><br/> <p>Broadcast signed transaction to Binance blockchain.
+<h4>5 credits per API call.</h4>

+ Broadcast signed transaction to Binance blockchain.
 This method is used internally or Tatum client libraries.
-It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.</p>
+It is possible to create custom signing mechanism and use this method only for broadcasting data to the blockchain.

 ### Example